Different Types of Braces

-In fact, because ceramic braces are more delicate and larger than traditional braces, you’ll need to be more careful about oral hygiene.
-That’s why, for the most part, only adults and older teenagers will generally be fitted with ceramic braces.
+Because ceramic braces are larger and more delicate than traditional braces, they do require a bit more care.
+If you choose this option, you’ll need to be more careful about your oral hygiene.
+That’s why, for the most part, it’s only recommended that adult patients and older teenagers be fitted with ceramic braces.

-Unlike braces, clear aligners are a completely transparent and removable tray made of acrylic.
-These acrylic trays apply force on your teeth just like braces to bring them into alignment.
-And because they’re removable, even during treatment, you can drink and eat whatever you like.
+Unlike metal or ceramic braces, Invisalign™ aligners are a completely transparent and removable tray made of acrylic, much like a mouthguard.
+These acrylic trays apply gentle force on your teeth, just like braces, to straighten your teeth.
+And because they’re removable, even during treatment, there are no restrictions on what you can eat or drink.

 Although they are removable, clear aligners should be worn for at least 22 hours each day.
 You should only remove them when necessary to stay on track with your treatment schedule.
 As your teeth begin to adjust, you’ll periodically swap your aligners for a new set that will continue to ease your teeth toward their final positions.
 Typically, patients begin to use a new set every two weeks throughout treatment.

 Spark™ is another clear aligner option that holds many benefits not offered by traditional braces.
 Spark™ Clear Aligners are made from a thin, clear material, that makes them a highly comfortable alignment solution.

 Like other aligner options, Spark™ aligners should be worn for at least 22 hours each day to make progress straightening your teeth.
 This allows you to remove your aligners while eating and drinking, meaning you’ll have no dietary restrictions during the course of treatment.
 To learn more about Spark™ Clear Aligners, simply speak to one of our orthodontists.